Hofken Hub

 The Rise of eBay

-EBay is arguably still the biggest reselling platform out there.
+eBay is arguably still the biggest reselling platform out there.
 With everything from new clothes and the hottest tech to vintage clothing and antiques, it’s no surprise that the site is beloved by many.
 And because it was the first of its kind–founded in 1995–it quickly became a household name.

 The internet was a game-changer for resellers, and eBay gave people from all over the world the ability to expand their markets exponentially and enable resale at a much larger scale.
 In June 1996 (less than a year after being created), there was already $7.2 million worth of goods sold.
 By the second half of 1997, a millionth item was sold.
 Needless to say, the site picked up steam extremely quickly.
 Now the company is worth over $22 billion.